ditup-old/ditup/DEVELOPMENT.md

 - [x] merge dits of user with dits general: if logged in, both will be shown.
 - [x] after login redirect always to the page which was currently on
 - [x] better /tags page
+  - [ ] list of my tags
+  - [ ] list of the tags of the things i follow/am member of
 - [x] better /tag/:tagname page
 - [ ] comment the code
 - [ ] write styles